NinaZumel/TwelveMedievalGhostStories/English/Story_II.md

 healing that he had to report to the ghost on a certain night all that he had done at York, adjured him, saying, “God forbid that you go to this ghost without telling me of your going and of the day and the hour.”

-And being so constrained, for fear of displeasing God, he told him, waking him up from sleep and saying, “I am going now.
+And being so constrained, for fear of displeasing
+God, he told him, waking him up from sleep and saying, “I am going now.
 If you wish to come with me let us set off and I will give you a part of the writings that I carry on me because of night fears.”

 Then the other said, “Do you want me to go with you,” and the tailor said, You must see to that; I will give no advice to you.”
-Then at last the other said, “ Get you gone in the name of the Lord and may God prosper you in all things.”[^7]
+Then at last the other said, “Get you gone in the name of the Lord and may God prosper you in all things.”[^7]

 After these words he came to the appointed place and made a great circle with a cross[^8]